 Incredibly, he smiled – a real, genuine one, this time – and met her eyes frankly.

-That tall, broad-shouldered guy sitting next to her had started off as a kid.
-And Len had almost killed a kid, back then.
+That tall, broad-shouldered guy sitting next to her had started off as a kid – practically a child.
+And Len had almost killed that kid, back then.

 Why, then, was that darn confusing speedster still smiling like that?

-"Fact is … That got me in gear.
+"Fact is… That got me in gear.
 Gave me an edge.
 'Course, I was still cocky, but at least I took things seriously.
 You know that saying, about how a hero's only as good as his villain?
 Man, that's so true.
-Gorilla Grodd's high on world domination, the Joker gets his kicks killing and torturing people … Never could exactly figure out what Luthor wanted … But Len?
+Gorilla Grodd's high on world domination, the Joker gets his kicks killing and torturing people… Never could exactly figure out what Luthor wanted… But Len?
 He's cunning, he's resourceful, he's sharp, and he never quits – and he sticks to robbing banks and stuff."
-The last words had an disbelieving tone to them.
-"How d'you reckon that one out?"
+The last words had a disbelieving tone to them.
+"How d'you explain that?"

 Once the shock began to wear off – what kind of costumed super-powered freak played darts with his villains and recognised their qualities for what they were worth? – Janet actually gave a smile of her own.
 It was small, tired and looked probably a little frosty, but it reflected what she was feeling with pinpoint precision.